syncfusion-content/fileformat-docs/File-Formats/Presentation/UWP.md

 {% endhighlight %}
 {% endtabs %}

-N> The image and PDF conversions are not supported in UWP,Xamarin.Forms,Xamarin.Android,Xamarin.IOS platforms.
+N> The image and PDF conversions are not supported in UWP platform.